Top Artists – The Who

 The Who – Who Are You

-• With two seriously good Double Plus (A++) sides, you’ll have a hard time finding a copy that sounds remotely as good as this vintage UK import – exceptionally quiet vinyl too
+• With solid Double Plus (A++) grades on both sides, this vintage UK import is doing just about everything right – exceptionally quiet vinyl too

-• This copy has the Glyn Johns BIG, BOLD sound we demand from this famous producer/engineer
+• This copy has the Glyn Johns big, bold sound we’ve come to expect from this famous producer/engineer

-• The title song sounds great on this superb copy – the dynamic power of the recording comes through loud and clear
+• The title song sounds great on this outstanding copy – the dynamic power of the recording comes through loud and clear

 • If you’re a fan of The Who, and what audiophile wouldn’t be?, this album from 1978 belongs in your collection

 Big, tubey and rockin’, this copy has The Who sound we know from Who’s Next so well.
-Huge and pacious, with lovely three-dimensional depth, the sound has that patented Live in the Studio quality that Johns’ practically trademarked.
+Huge and spacious, with lovely three-dimensional depth, the sound has that patented “live in the studio” quality that Johns’s practically trademarked.
 Breathy vocals and great life and presence to every instrument — this is the way to hear it!

-This copy has the Glyn Johns Who Sound we demand from one of the most famous producer/artist collaborations in the history of rock music.
-(I would argue that Johns’ work with the Stones is even more legendary.)
+This copy has the Glyn Johns Who sound we’ve come to expect from one of the most famous producer/artist collaborations in the history of rock music.
+(I would argue Johns’s work with the Stones is even more legendary.)

 This is certainly not the equal of the beyond brilliant Who’s Next — what is?
 It’s an undisputed Masterpiece — but the best songs here are certainly in that league.
 The title track is one I used to demo my system with twenty years ago and, with a copy like this, would be happy to again.